Allen-1242/FAccT_NeuroSymbolicFramework/README.md

 **Neuro-Symbolic Auditing Framework for Public Benefit Eligibility**

-**Please note that there is substantial clean up needed in the code repository, updates will be rolled out** **Several important files were dropped during system movement and will have to be recreated, will take some time**
+**Please note that there is substantial clean up needed in the code repository, updates will be rolled out current repository is a dump from another system**
+**Several important files were dropped during system movement and will have to be recreated, will take some time**